-- 1. Provisions shall be incorporated into facilities for complete interior drainage of dry bottom facilities, including the provisions of natural grades to outlet structures (if any), longitudinal and transverse grades to perimeter drainage facility.
-Unless designed as a retention facility, a dual-walled 6-inch underdrain with a minimum of 1.5 feet of cover shall be provided within all dry-bottom ponds. - 2.
-For residential developments, unless the facility is fully fenced in and gated, the maximum planned depth of stormwater stored shall not exceed four (4) feet. - 3.
-Maximum design storage depth shall be 6 feet. - 4.
-Around the top of the basin, a drivable area shall be constructed with a flat embankment, minimum 10 feet in width. - 5.
-Provisions shall be incorporated to facilitate complete interior drainage and dewatering of dry bottom basins, unless the basin is constructed as green infrastructure.. - 6.
-Basins shall include minimum longitudinal grades of 1.0% to outlet structures and 2% transverse grades from perimeter areas.
+- (a) Provisions shall be incorporated into facilities for complete interior drainage of dry bottom facilities, including the provisions of natural grades to outlet structures (if any), longitudinal and transverse grades to perimeter drainage facility.
+Unless designed as a retention facility, a dual-walled 6-inch underdrain with a minimum of 1.5 feet of cover shall be provided within all dry-bottom ponds. - (b) Around the top of the basin, a drivable area shall be constructed with a flat embankment to provide sufficient access to the basin for maintenance. - (c) Provisions shall be incorporated to facilitate complete interior drainage and dewatering of dry bottom basins, unless the basin is constructed as green infrastructure. - (d) Basins shall include minimum longitudinal grades of 1.5% to outlet structures and 2% transverse grades from perimeter areas.
+For slopes less than 1.5%, a underdrain shall be used.

-5.6 Additional Requirements For Stormwater Wetland
+5.6 Additional Requirements for Stormwater Wetland